 After the chemo or radiation is administered, the marrow transplant is given through the central venous catheter into the bloodstream.
-It is not a surgical procedure to place the marrow into the bone, but is similar to receiving a blood transfusion.
+It isn't a surgical procedure to place the marrow into the bone.
+It's more like receiving a blood transfusion.
 The stem cells find their way into the bone marrow and begin reproducing and growing new, healthy blood cells.

 The days before transplant are counted as minus days.
 The day of transplant is considered day zero.
 Engraftment and recovery after the transplant are counted as plus days.
 For example, a recipient may enter the hospital on day -8 for preparative regimen.
 The day of transplant is numbered zero.
 Days +1, +2, etc., will follow.
 There are specific events, complications, and risks associated with each day before, during, and after transplant.
 The days are numbered to help the recipient and family understand where they are in terms of risks and discharge planning.

 During infusion of bone marrow, the recipient may have: